Duke vs. Clemson odds, prediction: 2026 ACC Tournament semifinal picks from proven model

 A trip to the 2026 ACC Tournament championship game will be on the line when the fifth-seeded Clemson Tigers battle the top-seeded Duke Blue Devils in Friday's semifinals.
 Clemson tripped up fourth-seeded North Carolina 80-79 in the quarterfinals on Thursday, while Duke survived 80-79 over eighth-seeded Florida State.
 The Tigers (24-9), who have won three straight, have never won an ACC Tournament championship, coming up second in 2008.
 The Blue Devils (30-2), who have won nine in a row, have won 23 ACC Tournament titles, including last season.
 Duke will be without Patrick Ngongba II (undisclosed) and Caleb Foster (foot), while Carter Welling (ACL) won't play for Clemson.

 Tipoff from Spectrum Center in Charlotte, N.C., is set for 9:30 p.m.
 ET.
 Duke leads the all-time series 116-34, including a 67-54 win on Feb.
-14. Duke is an 11.5-point favorite in the latest Clemson vs. Duke odds from DraftKings Sportsbook, while the over/under for total points scored is 134.5.
+14. Duke is a 10.5-point favorite in the latest Clemson vs. Duke odds from DraftKings Sportsbook, while the over/under for total points scored is 135.5.
 Before making any Duke vs. Clemson picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: